Chullakalinga

 Chullakalinga was an ancient prince of Kalinga (Odisha) who has been mentioned clearly in the Chullakalinga Jataka and Kalingabodhi Jataka Buddhist records.
 Both the Jatakas mention the tale of Chullakalinga in the light that the events happened in the lifetime of a Bodhisttva who might have been visited by Buddha himself later in the period of Kalinga II who was also Chullakalinga's descendant.
-Chullakalinga existed before the birth of Buddha and his timeline could be cautiously placed around the 6th century B.C.E but this since the records about him are obtained from the narrations of Buddha himself, it is difficult to place the exact date which could vary immensely to the time before Buddha's era.
+Chullakalinga existed before the birth of Buddha and his timeline could be cautiously placed around the 6th century BCE but this since the records about him are obtained from the narrations of Buddha himself, it is difficult to place the exact date which could vary immensely to the time before Buddha's era.

 Chullakalinga's Birth and Abdication of Throne

 Chullakalinga and his elder brother Mahakalinga were born to Kalinga I, the king of Kalinga who might have been a vassal of Dandakarnya forest kingdom known as Dandaka whose ruler was known as Dandaki.
 The Jatakas speak of the fall and partition of Dandaka into Kalinga, Assaka and Vidarbha kingdoms which were opponents to each other.
 On the birth of Chullakalinga, fortune tellers prophesied that his elder brother Mahakalinga would become a Chakravatii and he would become an ascetic.
 Being aware of this prophecy, Chullakalinga became jealous, arrogant and notorious.
 On becoming the king, Mahakalinga ordered the arrest of Chullakalinga due to his improper behavior.
 After being informed by a courtier (Kalinga Bahardvaja), Chullakalinga escaped arrest and ran away in the Himalayan forest kingdom of Himavat and lived in the disguise of an ascetic.
-Before leaving he had showed a ring with a seal, coverlet and sword to the courtier as a token so that he could identify later his son when he returns to claim the throne one day.
+Before leaving he had shown a ring with a seal, coverlet and sword to the courtier as a token so that he could identify later his son when he returns to claim the throne one day.